emissary-ingress/emissary/user-guide/auth-tutorial.md

 This tutorial assumes you have already followed the [Ambassador Getting Started](/user-guide/getting-started) guide.
 If you haven't done that already, you should do that now.

-After completing [Getting Started](/user-guide/getting-started), you'll have a Kubernetes cluster running Ambassador and the Quote of the Moment service.
+After completing [Getting Started](/user-guide/getting-started), you'll have a Kubernetes cluster running Ambassador and the tour service.
 Let's walk through adding authentication to this setup.

 Don't want to DIY?
 [Ambassador Pro](/pro) integrates with popular Identity Providers such as Auth0 to provide a seamless OAuth / OpenID Connect authentication flow for your services.
 Start a [free 14-day trial](/pro/free-trial) now!